bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 geometry to represent hierarchical relationships.
 I'll cover some of the math weighting more towards intuition, show some of their results, and also show some sample code from Gensim.
-Don't worry, this time I'll try much harder not going to go down the rabbit hole of trying to explain all math (no promises though).
+Don't worry, this time I'll try much harder not going to go down the rabbit hole of trying to explain all the math (no promises though).

-(Note: If you're unfamiliar with tensors or manifolds, I suggest getting a quick overview with my two previous posts:
+(Note: If you're unfamiliar with tensors or manifolds, I suggest getting a quick overview with my previous two posts:
 `Tensors, Tensors, Tensors <link://slug/tensors-tensors-tensors>`__ and `Manifolds: A Gentle Introduction <link://slug/manifolds>`__)